jonsiu/career-os/.ai/planning/vision/mvp-overview.md

 - **Multi-vendor Architecture**: Vendor abstraction for database, AI, and storage services
 - **Unit Testing**: Comprehensive test coverage for all scoring algorithms
 - **Real-time Data Synchronization**: Seamless extension-to-app data flow
+- **NEW**: LinkedIn-style Job Tracker Interface with sidebar + preview layout
+- **NEW**: Job Categories System for organizing jobs by role/project
+- **NEW**: Resume Versioning System for role-specific resume optimization
+- **NEW**: Cover Letter Management System with AI-powered generation
+- **NEW**: HTML Job Description Storage and Rich Text Editing
+- **NEW**: Enhanced Browser Extension with improved data extraction

 ### ❌ **Out of Scope (Future Phases)**
 - Other personas (HR Recruiter, Talent Manager, Hiring Manager)